 If the answer is, “We don’t offer online reservations,” that’s incorrect.
 Find a way to offer them and provide the answer and link on your FAQ page.

 Some salons and spas want people to arrive a little early to check in and make sure they have time to get situated.
 Others, likely due to COVID, may not want people to arrive until their exact appointment time.
 Some smaller businesses are still asking people to wait outside and calling them to come in at the appropriate time.
 In any case, you need to make people aware of your preferences for arrival so that they can show up accordingly.

 This also gives you a platform to help people see what to expect when they visit your salon or spa, which helps ease their anxiety and reassure them that they will have a relaxing, enjoyable experience.

 When you’re in the business of running a salon or spa, you’re likely an SMB with limited resources and funds to do what you need.
 Fortunately, thanks to the solutions available today, you don’t have to do it all on your own.
-You can hire virtual receptionists at Smith.ai to handle answering calls, website chats, and even SMS and Facebook messages, 24 hours a day, seven days a week.
+You can hire virtual receptionists at Smith.ai to handle answering calls, website chats, and even SMS, 24 hours a day, seven days a week.
 That way, you can focus on handling your clients while we take care of the details.